and-sm/testgr/README.md

 Open **Testgr** by using http://127.0.0.1 address.
 Login with previously created admin user account.

+### User management:
+To create users go to Management > Users.
+Roles:
+* admin - initial user with full privileges.
+* staff - can create staff/normal users.
+* normal - don't have an access to management page.

 ### How to stop **Testgr**:
 ```
 docker-compose down